dnakamuraz/prepDyn/README.md

 ## Usage

-**prepDyn** is organized in three Python files in the directory src:
+**prepDyn** is organized in four Python scripts in the directory src:
-- prepDyn.py: main script integrating the pipeline.
+- `prepDyn.py`: the main script integrating the pipeline.
-- GB2MSA.py: script to download sequences from GenBank and identify internal missing data.
+- `GB2MSA.py`: script to download sequences from GenBank and identify internal missing data.
-- addSeq.py: script to align one or a few sequence(s) to a previously preprocessed (profile) alignment.
+- `addSeq.py`: script to align one or a few sequence(s) to a previously preprocessed (profile) alignment.
+- `UP2AP.py`: script to align sequences containing pound signs.

-A summary of parameters used in prepDyn.py:
+A summary of parameters used in `prepDyn.py`:

 | **Parameter**            | **Type**              | **Default**  | **Description**                                                                   |
 | ------------------------ | --------------------- | ------------ | --------------------------------------------------------------------------------- |